 2. Do not use too much detergent

-Believe it or not, you do not need to use the amount of detergent as listed on the product label.
+Believe it or not, you do not need to use the amount of detergent listed on the product label.
 In fact, you can use 1/3 of the amount they recommend, and your clothes will still get clean.

 3. Make sure the towels are completely dry before folding and putting them away